05d762de69/sedation-state-prediction/README.md

 ## Overview

-This project explores how network topology metrics extracted from EEG connectivity (dwPLI) relate to consciousness under propofol sedation.
-By leveraging graph-theoretical measures, we train machine-learning models to infer sedation states beyond descriptive analysis.
+This project investigates whether network topology metrics derived from EEG connectivity can predict sedation depth during propofol anesthesia.
-This project reuses the open-access EEG dataset from [Chennu (2016)](https://doi.org/10.1371/journal.pcbi.1004669) and extends their graph-theoretical analysis of sedation-related connectivity changes using additional machine learning approaches.
+This project reuses the open-access EEG dataset from [Chennu (2016)](https://doi.org/10.1371/journal.pcbi.1004669) and extends their graph-theoretical analysis of sedation-related connectivity changes by applying machine-learning models (Random Forests and Convolutional Neural Networks (CNNs)) to graph-theoretical features of large-scale brain networks.

 ## Data